Hodge-Tate decomposition for non-smooth spaces: Introduction

 In summary, the article is structured as follows.
-In the Section \ref{sec2}, we introduce the \'eh-topology for rigid spaces.
-Here we prove the local smoothness of this topology, and discuss in detail about the topological structure of \'eh-coverings.
-Then in the Section \ref{sec3}, we introduce the pro-\'etale topology and $v$-topology, and discuss the necessary comparison theorems.
-After these two sections, we connect those topologies together in the Section \ref{sec4}.
-Here we reduce the theorem of the \'eh-pro\'et spectral sequence to the \'eh-descent of differentials.
-Then the Section \ref{sec5} is totally devoted to the proof of the \'eh-descent.
-In the Section \ref{sec6}, we get the coherence and the cohomological boundedness using the \'eh hypercover.
-In the Section \ref{sec7}, we study the degeneracy phenomenon of the derived direct image $R\nu_*\wh\calO_X$, using the cotangent complex and the simplicial method.
+In Section \ref{sec2}, we introduce the $\eh$-topology for rigid spaces.
+Here we prove the local smoothness of this topology, and discuss in detail about the topological structure of $\eh$-coverings.
+Then in Section \ref{sec3}, we introduce the pro-\'etale topology and $v$-topology, and discuss the necessary comparison theorems.
+After these two sections, we connect those topologies together in Section \ref{sec4}.
+Here we reduce the theorem of the $\eh$-pro\'et spectral sequence to the $\eh$-descent of differentials.
+Section \ref{sec5} is devoted to the proof of the $\eh$-descent, with the help of which we get the comparison between $\eh$ cohomology and the singular cohomology, when the rigid space is coming from an algebraic variety.
+In Section \ref{sec6}, we obtain the coherence and the cohomological boundedness using the $\eh$ hypercover.
+In Section \ref{sec7}, we study the degeneracy phenomenon of the derived direct image $R\nu_*\wh\calO_X$, using the cotangent complex and the simplicial method.
 As an application, we improve the cohomological boundedness of $R\pi_*\Omega_\eh^j$ for locally compactifiable spaces.
-In the Section \ref{sec8}, we give a comparison between the \'eh de Rham cohomology and the pro-\'etale cohomology, for proper rigid spaces over a discretely valued field.
-Finally in the Section (\ref{sec9}), we explain the proof for the Hodge-Tate decomposition.
+In Section \ref{sec8}, we give a comparison between the $\eh$ de Rham cohomology and the pro-\'etale cohomology, for proper rigid spaces over a discretely valued field.
+Finally in Section \ref{sec9}, we explain the proof for the Hodge-Tate decomposition.

 As in the theory of perfectoid spaces, we use the language of adic spaces throughout the article.
 We refer the reader to Huber's book \cite{Hu96} for basic results about adic spaces.